anhvir/trial/README.md

 The best way to do that implementation is just to build 2 other text files, namely, `search.h` and `seq_search.c`.
 Fortunately, I already have the `.c` program for sequential search in the lecture slides!
-I came there, copied the content, pasted and saved it as "seq_search.c".
+I came there, copied the content of the sequential search slide, pasted and saved it as `seq_search.c`.
 Essentially, I don't need to make a lot of changes here, just some simple things to pack that C program into *a function*.
 I ended up with my files [`search.h`](./search.h) and [`seq_search.c`](./seq_search.c) (again, when you see a link, you